 National Skilled Trades Day is observed every year on the first Wednesday in May and has now imprinted its place in the annual calendars.
 The day aims to create awareness amongst the youth regarding the importance and increasing demand for skilled trades in the United States.

-It has become increasingly common to see parents and teachers echoing the same message that they should attend colleges to have a promising future.
+It has become increasingly common to see parents and teachers echoing the same message that they should attend college to have a promising future.
 But training and job opportunities in trades have proved that it is not valid.

-National Skilled Trades Day is an excellent initiative that highlights halting the outdated narrative and informing the parents, teachers, business owners, and most importantly, students about the value of a career in the Skilled Trades.
+National Skilled Trades Day is an excellent initiative that highlights halting the outdated narrative and informing the parents, teachers, business owners, and, most importantly, students about the value of a career in the Skilled Trades.

 The National Skilled Trades Day 2021 was observed in schools, communities, businesses, and individuals in their ways.

-An electrician is responsible for planning electrical systems, inspecting and maintaining transformers and circuit breakers.
+An electrician is responsible for planning electrical systems, and inspecting and maintaining transformers and circuit breakers.
 In addition, they are involved in installing and fixing issues in wiring and fuse boxes.

 A welder is responsible for connecting metals and metal parts by producing intense heat via an electric medium.
 A welder is also responsible for smoothing metal surfaces after welding them together.